DINESHIIITB/iiitb_physical_design_dinesh/README.md

 To work with the Sky130 inverter layout using the Magic tool, follow these steps:

 Clone Required Files:
 First, clone the required Mag (Magic layout files) and Spice Models for the inverter, PMOS, and NMOS from the GitHub repository using the following command:

-    bash

 git clone https://github.com/nickson-jose/vsdstdcelldesign.git